-The Office of Emergency Management (OEM) is headed up by Trumbull Police Lieutenant Ronald Kirby and Deputy Director William Chiarenzelli.
+The Office of Emergency Management (OEM) is located in the Trumbull Police Department.
 The objective of this department is to plan for and prepare for emergencies - natural or man-made - that could affect Trumbull's citizens.
 This includes documenting plans and procedures, training personnel, acquiring equipment, as well as strategize with other departments and agencies.
 In the event of an actual emergency, the Director or his designee would mobilize and deploy personnel and resources, notify the public and press of the emergency and manage the emergency event to maximize resources and minimize any negative impact.

 Several Town departments contribute to the process of preparing for emergencies.
 These departments and agencies which would be utilized, as necessary, during an emergency event include the:

 and other local, regional and State agencies including:

 - 452-5070 Street Flooding or Street Storm Drain Issues

 - 800-722-5584 - UI emergencies (i.e. outages, down wires, etc.)